SandeepLakka/GTN/README.md

-# Getting Started with Create React App
+# Guess The Number (GTN) Game using UI

 This is basic implementation of the Number guessing game.

-You can check the game here : https://www.mathsisfun.com/games/guess_number.html
+You can check the game here for game rules : https://www.mathsisfun.com/games/guess_number.html

 ## How to run: